-Significant enhancements have been made to the Pillar 3 disclosures compared to the prior year in line with regulatory requirements.
+Some enhancements have been made to the Pillar 3 disclosures compared to the prior year in line with regulatory requirements.
+These include the inclusion of Leverage ratio disclosures, Liquidity Coverage Ratio disclosure and extra disclosure within the Remuneration section.

 Governance